st3v3nmw/obsidian-spaced-repetition/README.md

 <img src="https://raw.githubusercontent.com/st3v3nmw/obsidian-spaced-repetition/master/assets/scheduled.png" />

+##### Faster Review

+Commands to open a note for review, and making review responses are provided.
+You can create custom hotkeys for them in `Settings -> HotKeys`.
+This allows for much faster review.

 #### Scheduled notes

 `Review: N due` on the status bar at the bottom of the screen shows how many notes one has to review today (Today's notes + overdue notes).
 Clicking on that opens one of the notes for review.